siravarice/habitat_architecture_training/README.md

 ### Creating your Origin

-Log into your Habitat Builder account, click your profile icon in the top right and then click _profile_.
+Log into your Habitat Builder account, click _My Origins_ in the left hand bar.

 Click the _Create Origin_ button.

 Give your origin an easy to remember name, such as your CDSID.

 Select _Publick Packages_.

 Click _Save & Continue_.

+### Setup your Access Token

+Click your profile icon in the top right and select _Profile_.

+At the bottom of the page where it says **Personal Access Token**, click the _Generate Token_ button.

+Once generated, this can be copied and stored somewhere secure, you will need it later when running through the installation process.

 ## Install ToolChain